Box-Covariances of Hyperuniform Point Processes: Introduction

-Conversely, if we additionally assume that $\beta([x,\infty))$ is non-positive (or, non-negative) for $x$ sufficiently large, then \emph{(i)} and \emph{(ii)} are equivalent.
+Conversely, if we additionally assume that $\beta([x,\infty))$ is non-positive (or non-negative) for $x$ sufficiently large, then \emph{(i)} and \emph{(ii)} are equivalent.
 Moreover, if

-\quad \emph{(iii)} the limit $\cov(z)<\infty$ exists for $z=1$ and $z=2$,
+\quad \emph{(iii)} the limit $\mathrm{cov}(z)<\infty$ exists for $z=1$ and $z=2$,

 then both \emph{(i)} and \emph{(ii)} follow.
-In either of these cases, neighbouring boxes have $\cov(1)=2^{a-1}-1$. \end{satz} To the best of our knowledge, the non-integrable case covered by Theorem~\ref{thm:Cov_non_int} did not appear in the literature (see Section \ref{sec:literature}).
+In either of these cases, neighboring boxes have $\mathrm{cov}(1)=2^{a-1}-1$. \end{satz} To the best of our knowledge, the non-integrable case covered by Theorem~\ref{thm:Cov_non_int} did not appear in the literature, which we will discuss in Section \ref{sec:literature} below.
 The class of point processes that satisfies the assumption of Theorem \ref{thm:Cov_non_int} interpolates between the integrable setting of Theorem~\ref{thm:Cov_integrable} and the Poisson case.
 Indeed, examining \eqref{ieq:Cov_non_int}, which is represented in Figure~\ref{fig:graph}, we observe that in the first extremal case $a=0$, the covariance is non-zero only for $z \in \{-1,0,+1\}$, as in Theorem~\ref{thm:Cov_integrable}.
-In the other extremal case $a=1$, the covariance is given by $\cov(z) = \lambda_1(\Lambda_1 \cap \Lambda_1(z)),$ which is the covariance of a Poisson point process.
-Examples satisfying the assumption of Theorem \ref{thm:Cov_non_int} include the famous $\mathsf{sine}_2$ process arising as the limit of eigenvalues of GUE-matrices, corresponding to $a=0$, and perturbed lattices for arbitrary $a\in[0,1]$, which will be discussed in Section \ref{sec:examples} below.
+In the other extremal case $a=1$, the covariance is given by $\mathrm{cov}(z) = \lambda_1(\Lambda_1 \cap \Lambda_1(z)),$ which is the covariance of a Poisson point process.
+Examples satisfying the assumptions of Theorem \ref{thm:Cov_non_int} include the large class of hyperuniform determinantal point processes in $d=1$, such as the famous $\mathsf{sine}_2$ process arising as the limit of eigenvalues of GUE matrices, corresponding to $a=0$, and perturbed lattices for arbitrary $a\in[0,1]$.
+Examples will be discussed in Section \ref{sec:examples} below.

-\begin{bem} The heuristic reason for negative correlation between neighbouring boxes is hyperuniformity: If $\eta(\Lambda_n)$ is large, then we expect the adjacent number $\eta(\Lambda_n(nz))$ to be small in order to maintain hyperuniformity.
+\begin{rmk} The heuristic reason for negative correlation between neighboring boxes is hyperuniformity: If $\eta(\Lambda_n)$ is large, then we expect the adjacent number $\eta(\Lambda_n(nz))$ to be small in order to maintain hyperuniformity.
 These extra points of $\eta$ inside $\Lambda_n$ will typically lie close to the boundary $\partial\Lambda_n$ (contrary to the Poisson case), which explains the boundary effects.
-Moreover, in the non-integrable setting of Theorem~\ref{thm:Cov_non_int} long-range interactions induce correlations between distant regions at $|z|>1$. \end{bem}
+Moreover, in the non-integrable setting of Theorem~\ref{thm:Cov_non_int} long-range interactions induce correlations between distant regions at $|z|>1$. \end{rmk}

 In higher dimensions $d>1$, the computations and presentation of the results become significantly more involved.
 Hence, we restrict our discussion in Section \ref{sec:highdim} to the case $ d = 2 $.
 The resulting covariance structure is stated in Theorem~\ref{thm:Cov_non_int_2} below and the employed methods can be extended to higher dimensions.